 Chief Scientific Officer

-READ MORE Dr. Nichols brings to Catabasis 25 years of drug development experience, leading efforts from target discovery through translational research and early clinical development for pharmaceutical and biotechnology companies.
-Prior to joining Catabasis, Dr. Nichols was Associate Vice President, Cardiometabolic Diseases at Merck Research Labs, leading drug discovery and early clinical development programs.
+READ MORE Previously, he served as our Senior Vice President, Research and Development from February 2014 to October 2016.
+From October, 2013 to February, 2014, Dr. Nichols was Associate Vice President, Cardiometabolic Diseases at Merck Research Labs, a pharmaceutical research company, leading drug discovery and early clinical development programs.
+Dr. Nichols was also Associate Vice President/Executive Director, In Vivo Pharmacology at Merck Research Labs from August, 2010 to October, 2013, and Executive Director, In Vivo Sciences at Merck Research Labs from August, 2009 to August, 2010.
 Prior to Merck, Dr. Nichols was Vice President of Preclinical Research at Zafgen, Vice President of Research at Alinea, Vice President of Drug Discovery Project Leadership at Millennium and Director of the Alliance Management Group at SmithKline Beecham.
-He has worked across multiple therapeutic areas (cardiovascular, metabolic, oncology and inflammation), utilizing a combination of internal and external sourcing strategies.
-He holds his B.Sc. in Pharmacology from the University of Leeds, England, and his M. Phil. and Ph.D. in Cardiovascular Pharmacology from the University of Cambridge, England.
+He holds an M. Phil. and Ph.D. in Cardiovascular Pharmacology from the University of Cambridge, England and a B.Sc. in Pharmacology from the University of Leeds, England.

 Angelika Fretzen, Ph.D.